ajsantos08/Critical-Mass-Application/README.md

 ## Focus

-If I was given the opportunity to have all the resources and time at Critical Mass, I would focus on creating something...
+If I was given the opportunity to have all the time and resources at Critical Mass, I would put my focus towards learning the process that goes on in designing and building world-class websites that focus on user experience.
+I believe that I learn best with hands-on experience and if given the chance, I would be grateful to be mentored by the best designers and engineers in the business of digital marketing.

 ## Code Challenge